parrotjs/parrotjs/README.md

 ### Storage

 This module is a little interface for using the same pattern in `localStorage` and `sessionStorage`.
-Both are different namespaces: `parrot.store.local` and `parrot.store.session`.
+Both are different namespaces: `parrot.local` and `parrot.session`.
 But both methods are the same.

 Remember that the only difference between `localStorage` and `sessionStorage` is the time of life of the information in the browser. `localStorage` is persisten and only is deleted if you clean it. `sessionStorage` is only for the session (for example, if you close and open the tab, disappear).